iavofficial/IAV_Distortion/readme.md

 Additional to the controls for the game itself, some system configurations and functions can be accessed by switching to the 'Configuration' tab.
 Here the system can be updated to the latest version available in the repository (of the installed branch) or functions like restarting IAV Distortion, the whole system (Raspberry Pi) or shutting down the system can be accessed.
+Additionally, it is now also possible to start an initialization drive with a real vehicle, so that the virtual track can be created through this process.

 > [!IMPORTANT]
 > - These functions (Update, Restart IAV Distortion, Restart System and Shutdown System) are only available on Unix like systems.